prajnapras19/attacher/README.md

 docker compose up -d
 ```

-Migrate the database in `migrations` folder, and you're all set.

 It is preferable to also define the attached volume, so that we can transfer the file from the volume.

 ## Bulk Upsert